heapwolf/vines/README.md

 [eventual consistency][0] and [quorum-based consensus][1].
 Vines may be useful for applications such as _monitoring_ and _automated provisioning_.

+Vines aims to be a high level solution.
+It implements connection machinery.
+If you are looking for a simple streamable gossip implementation, consider [scuttlebutt][2].

 ## Features

  - Quorum based consensus; a simple voting protocol that is partition tolerant.